Renumics/renumics-rag/README.md

 # SOURCES: ...
 ```

-Start web app:
+To start a web application:

 ```shell
 app
 ```

-For available app options, see `app --help`.
+See `app --help` for available application options.

-After you asked some questions you can explore them in [Renumics Spotlight](https://github.com/Renumics/spotlight):
+After submitting some questions, you can explore them using [Renumics Spotlight](https://github.com/Renumics/spotlight):

 ```shell
 explore